-How do I know what accounts will be combined?
+- How do I know which stores will be accessed by a Shopify ID?

-- Can I keep accounts from being combined?
+- Can I exclude stores from being accessed by a Shopify ID?

-- Do my stores, orders, products, or billing settings get combined?
+- Will my orders, products, or billing settings be combined, too?

 - Can I skip this process?

-- How will I log in after combining my accounts?
+- How do I log in after setting up a Shopify ID?

-- I use a password manager, how will this affect me?
+- If I use a password manager, then how will this affect me?

-- Can I do this on behalf of my staff?
+- Can I set up a Shopify ID on behalf of my staff?